All Episodes

 He's running in the Republican primary.

-He's heard what Liberal Democrats say about Republicans and conservatives.
+He's heard what liberal Democrats say about Republicans and conservatives.

 He hears their bias and prejudice.

-He's not he's not built that way.
+He's not built that way.

 He doesn't understand ideology.